 Located in Nanterre, at the gates of Paris, the Homeless Shelter (CHAPSA), a unique place in France, welcomes and accompanies homeless people in a care process.
 With its abandoned hospital look, the center has been welcoming homeless people since the end of the 19th century.
 Originally, it was a prison to keep beggars away.
 It was not until the beginning of the 20th century that it became the center we know today: a place for exiles, precarious workers and women fleeing violence.
-Not having the same resources, nor the same reputation as classical medicine, social medicine suffers from a considerable lack of means, budgets and staff.
+Not having the same resources, nor the same reputation as traditional medicine, social medicine suffers from a considerable lack of tools, budgets and staff.
 Rationing or even the disappearance of certain hygiene products, dilapidated premises, toilets that have been closed for months, a night team reduced to one nurse and one nurse’s aide for 48 patients…

-Each wave of infection is a new ordeal for the hospital and its reduced staff, who are less and less able to cope with the conditions in which it works.
+Each wave of contamination is a new ordeal for the hospital and its reduced staff, which is less and less able to cope with the conditions in which it works.
 A Covid unit receiving cases infected by the virus during the pandemic had to close the following year because of the insufficient number of nursing staff.
-On the verge of burnout, are struggling to maintain the care and protect the health of the homeless.
+On the verge of burnout, those who remain are struggling to continue care and protect the health of the homeless.
 This is not just any place,” warns a doctor in the cafeteria.
 All the problems of the world today are condensed here.